Yunyaonate/BMET2922/test_notes.md

 ## 1. seqnumCheck()
 cato| comment
 --|--
-Discreption| check if the sequence number of this message is correct Input| raw_message, oldSeqNum
+Description| check if the sequence number of this message is correct Input| raw_message, oldSeqNum
 Output| True/False
 Author| Jacinta and Yunyao Duan